yanganto/near-staking-knd/README.md

 ## Status: beta

 kuutamod is continously tested and also used in production for validators.
-However `kuutamod`'s' interface are still under active development and might change significantly.
+However `kuutamod`'s interface are still under active development and might change significantly.

 ## Docs